Yash-kumar-jain/Yash-kumar-jain/README.md

 # 💫 About Me:
-I’m currently working on building and improving backend systems with Node.js while also exploring AI integrations in web applications.
+I’m currently working on improving backend systems with Node.js and exploring AI integrations in web apps.
 Some of my projects include Secure Share, Insta Meer, Play Chess, and Record Book.
-Alongside this, I’m continuously learning new technologies to strengthen scalability and performance.<br><br>I’m looking to collaborate on projects where strong backend and development skills are needed, especially in areas like web applications, optimization, and AI-driven features.
-I enjoy teaming up with people who are passionate about creating impactful systems.<br><br>I’m looking for help with scaling and optimization in development.
-I believe working together in this area brings new perspectives and smarter solutions for building efficient and reliable systems.<br><br>I’m currently learning advanced development techniques and exploring technologies that make applications faster and more reliable, while also experimenting with ways to bring AI into real-world web apps for better user experiences.<br><br>Ask me about my experience as a backend developer with Node.js and how I’ve built applications that focus on security, performance, and scalability.
-I also enjoy discussing my approach to integrating AI into projects and the lessons learned from building apps like Secure Share and Record Book.<br><br>Fun fact: Many of my projects, like Secure Share and Record Book, started as small learning experiments but grew into full-fledged applications.
+I’m also learning new technologies to strengthen scalability and performance.<br><br>

+I’m open to collaborating on projects that need strong development skills, especially in web apps, optimization, and AI-driven features.
+I enjoy working with people who are passionate about building impactful systems.<br><br>

+I’m looking for help with scaling and optimization in development, as collaboration brings fresh perspectives and smarter solutions.<br><br>

+I’m currently learning advanced techniques to make applications faster and more reliable, while experimenting with AI to create smarter user experiences.<br><br>

+Ask me about backend development with Node.js, building secure and scalable apps, and integrating AI into real-world projects.
+I’ve applied these skills in projects like Secure Share and Record Book.<br><br>

+**Fun fact:** Many of my projects, like Secure Share and Record Book, started as small experiments but grew into full-fledged applications.

 ## 🌐 Socials: